kilna/scratch/README.md

-# scratch
+# Kilna's scratch

-Miscellaneous code snippets
+Miscellaneous horribly outdated code snippets.

+For Odin's sake, ignore this project, some code is not even from this millennium.